VLN2-Hopur11/eleven/README.md

 # eleven

 This project is a programming enviroment with optional cooperation on the web.
 It was made in the course Semester Project 2 at Reykjavik University by five students.

 # Operating Manual
 necessary equipment:
-markup:
 * Microsoft Visual Studio
 * Account at https://github.com/
 * https://github.com/VLN2-Hopur11/eleven